PrplGreen/PvZ-Heroes-Ohio-Mod/README.md

 Keep in mind, I will NOT share how to make such changes to the game and the files.
 You can look it up on YouTube anyways.

+All Patch Notes for each version can be found inside the game's "Help & About" menu.
+It's been replaced by the Ptach Notes.

 Download Notepad++ here: https://notepad-plus-plus.org/downloads/